Message -- Continuation of the National Emergency with Respect to Zimbabwe

 TO THE CONGRESS OF THE UNITED STATES:

-The threat constituted by the actions and policies of certain members of the Government of Zimbabwe and other persons to undermine Zimbabwe's democratic processes or institutions has not been resolved.
+The threat constituted by the actions and policies of certain members of the Government of Zimbabwe and other persons to undermine Zimbabwe's democratic processes or institutions, contributing to the deliberate breakdown in the rule of law, to politically motivated violence and intimidation, and to political and economic instability in the southern African region, has not been resolved.
 These actions and policies continue to pose an unusual and extraordinary threat to the foreign policy of the United States.
 For these reasons, I have determined that it is necessary to continue this national emergency and to maintain in force the sanctions to respond to this threat.